How Do Instagram Hashtags Work? – All You Need to Know

 This will help you when you start looking for the most appropriate tags for your account.

-Create a list with the categories of hashtags that interest you and are related to your sector, product or service, topic and client.
+Create a list with the categories of hashtags that interest you and are related to your sector, product or service, topic, and client.

-3. Vary the hashtags
+Vary the Hashtags

-This way you will have enough to make different combinations and not always repeat the same ones and more opportunities to be found through other labels.
+Do not always use the same hashtags in your posts.
+Make an extensive list of at least 90 that you would use in three different publications.
+This way, you will have enough to make different combinations without always repeating the same ones, and more opportunities to be found through other labels.

-How To Know If A Hashtag Is Penalized?
+How to Know If a Hashtag is Penalized?

 There are two types of penalized hashtags that you should not use in your posts:

-They are those words that violate Instagram policies such as words with sexual connotations, drugs or illegal products, alcohol, and violence.
+They are those words that violate Instagram policies, such as words with sexual connotations, drugs or illegal products, alcohol, and violence.

 Tools for Instagram Hashtags